 The maximum time limit for the master's degree is five years from the time the student first matriculates into the master's program.
-After this time, the student may request a one-year extension.
-Once a student's time limit expires, any student wishing to return to complete their degree after a one year absence, must reapply for admission to graduate school.
+After this time, the student may request a oneyear extension.
+Once a student's time limit expires, any incompletes with the exception of dissertation or thesis hours will change to an "F".
+Any student wishing to return to complete their degree after a one year absence, must reapply for admission to graduate school.
 The student would enter under the current catalog and the appropriate course work for degree completion may be revalidated or not, according to the policy of the individual program in consultation with the Graduate School.
+Coursework where incompletes have been changed to an "F" may not count in the new program.